Liverpool news: How Red Bull Salzburg shaped Sadio Mane's career | Goal.com

 “I love the club and the city,” Mane said at a pre-game press conference at Anfield on Tuesday.
 “I met great people there in a great club.
 As a human being I learned a lot.”

-Mesloub and his family will be guests of Mane this evening, and there will be handshakes and high-fives when he runs into former team-mates and coaches before the game.
+Mesloub and his family will be guests of Mane on Wednesday evening, and there will be handshakes and high-fives when he runs into former team-mates and coaches before the game.

 “Of course it’s a special game for me,” he says.
 “I was playing there for two-and-a-half years and now I’m going to play against them.